in

 My first light was a Nanlite 500B II, so when this 60-watt light arrived, I was astonished by its size.
 It’s literally smaller than the palm of my hand and not too far from a DSLR flash in terms of length.

 The weight is also very light.
-I was originally planning to bring the 500B II on set in backpack mode, but honestly, now I can tell you that this model is so much more adapted to be carried handheld as long as the 60 cm softbox.
+I was originally planning to bring the 500B II on set in backpack mode, but honestly, now I can tell you that this model is so much more adapted to be carried handheld along side the 60 cm softbox.

 What comes inside the box?